armory/docs/content/en/scale-agent/_index.md

 The Armory Agent is compatible with Armory CD and open source Spinnaker.

-### Advantages of using the Armory Agent for Kubernetes
+### Advantages of using the Armory Agent

 * Scalability
   * Caching and deployment scales to thousands of Kubernetes clusters for your largest applications.
-  * By leveraging the Kubernetes `watch` mechanism, the Agent detects changes to Kubernetes and streams them in real time over a single TCP connection per cluster to Spinnaker<sup>TM</sup>.
+  * By leveraging the Kubernetes `watch` mechanism, the Armory Agent detects changes to Kubernetes and streams them in real time over a single TCP connection per cluster to Spinnaker<sup>TM</sup>.
   * The Agent optimizes how infrastructure information is cached, making _Force Cache Refresh_ almost instantaneous.
 This means optimal performance for your end users and your pipeline executions.

 * Security